Instructions for Medi-Share Members When Filing Income Taxes

-State Exemptions: The ONLY states requiring exemption forms for tax year 2020 are California, Massachusetts, New Jersey, Rhode Island, and the District of Columbia (D.C.).
+State Exemptions: The ONLY states/territory requiring exemption forms for tax year 2022 are California, Massachusetts, Missouri, New Jersey, Rhode Island, and the District of Columbia (D.C.).

-If your state is not mentioned above, there is no current state requirement to purchase health insurance or have an exemption.
+If your state or territory is not mentioned above, there is no current state requirement to purchase health insurance or have an exemption.